 The most common finds are graptolites.
 Most of the rocks contain these, but other beds can yield orthocone fragments, brachiopods and, if you are lucky, trilobites.
 Generally, the fossils are in the same rock type, so if you find one orthocone fragment, there should be many more in that same rock.

 On the foreshore at Ardwell shore, fine flaggy sandstones, with dark greenish grey siltstones and silty mudstones with sandstone laminae, can be seen.
 Some of these beds are fairly thin, containing lenses of coarse sandstones and pebble conglomerates.

 The strata are crumpled into a series of cascade folds.
-The rock appears black when weathered and belongs to the Ardwell Formation, from the Ordovician age, and are about 450myrs old.
+The rock appears black when weathered and belongs to the Ardwell Farm Formation, of the Ardwell Subgroup (part of the Ardmillian Group) from the Ordovician (Caradoc Series in age), and are about 450 million years old.
 This formation is up to 1,000m thick at Ardwell Bay.

 Ardwell Bay is usually a fairly safe area.
 Although the tide does reach the small embankment, this can easily be climbed and it is not possible to be cut off.
 However, the rocks can be quite hard, so care should be taken when using sharp tools to avoid splinters

 A hammer and splitting chisel is essential, together with safety glasses.
 However, the best tool is an Estwing Pointed Pry Bar.
 This will make work very easy and you can find fossils quickly using this excellent tool.